plasmicapp/plasmic/README.md

 ```
 cd plasmicpkgs/SOMETHING
 yarn publish --registry=http://localhost:4873
+# Or with more options: yarn publish --canary --yes --include-merged-tags --no-git-tag-version --no-push --registry=http://localhost:4873 --force-publish
 ```

-As a hack, you can also temporarily edit `package.json` to list just the desired project + dependencies, if you need to develop/test across multiple.
+As a hack, you can also temporarily edit `package.json` to list just the desired project + dependencies in `workspaces`, if you need to develop/test across multiple packages.

 As an alternative to verdaccio, you can also use `yalc`.
 Your mileage may vary.